 Exhibits must always be filed as attachments to a document.
 Exhibits should not be scanned into the same PDF file with the main document.
-Each attachment must be clearly titled in the ECF entry so the subject of the exhibit is clear.
+Each attachment must be clearly titled in the ECF entry, so the subject of the exhibit is clear.
 For example: NOTICE OF REMOVAL (Attachments: #1 State Court Complaint, #2 State Court Summons).
+The filing of exhibits in text searchable format is encouraged, but not required.